HermanMartinus/justsketchme-frontend/_posts/2021-03-29-let-s-draw-ahsoka-tano.md

 ### Step 1:

-Create the perfect pose on the JustSketchMe app
+Create the perfect pose on the JustSketchMe app.

 ![](/uploads/ahsoka-2.png)